Last Updated: January 29th, 2021

 You have certain choices about how we use your information.
 Those are described here:

 You can opt out of certain marketing.
 To stop receiving our promotional emails or communications follow the instructions in any promotional message you get from us.
-If you opt out of getting marketing messages, you will continue to receive messages from us about your relationship with us where permitted by law.
+If you opt out of getting marketing messages, you will continue to receive non-marketing messages from us about your relationship with us where permitted by law.

 You can control certain aspects of your interactions with others on Houseparty.
 Houseparty is meant to offer a fun way for people to interact with other people in ways similar to how you might in-person.
 Any Connection of a participant in a video chat session may join an unlocked chat session, with or without an invite from you and whether or not you know him or her.
 However, your settings do give you certain controls over your video conversations, chats, and Facemails.